 We offer a comprehensive and interactive transition programme for all students applying to join the Sixth Form.
 This starts in Year 10, when staff meet with students and explain what our Sixth Form has to offer.
-There is also the opportunity for Year 10 students to attend a taster day, packed with experiences across the curriculum.

 The Sixth Form Open Evening, in October, provides opportunities to talk to staff and student ambassadors to become familiar with the college environment.
-In the spring term, applicants are usually invited to an interview to discuss their application and offers are made, subject to the entry requirements being met.
+Once applicants have applied they will be invited to an informal meeting to discuss their subject choices and any other questions they may have.
+Applicants will then be offered a place subject to them meeting the entry requirements for their chosen courses.

-In June, applicants are invited to further taster days.
+In June, applicants are invited to attend two taster days.
 These are an opportunity to experience life in the Sixth Form.
 In August, after GCSE results, students who have met the entry requirements enrol and meet with staff to discuss options, if necessary.